splunk/public-o11y-docs/gdi/opentelemetry/components/zpages-extension.rst

 .. meta::
       :description: Use the zPages extension to activate an extension that serves zPages, an HTTP endpoint that provides live data for debugging different components

-The zPages extension enables an extension that serves zPages, an HTTP endpoint that provides live data for debugging different components that were properly instrumented for such.
+The zPages extension serves zPages, an HTTP endpoint that provides live data for debugging different components, if they were properly instrumented for such. zPages are useful for in-process diagnostics without having to depend on any backend to examine traces or metrics.

 All core exporters and receivers provide some zPage instrumentation.

-zPages are useful for in-process diagnostics without having to depend on any backend to examine traces or metrics.

 Get started
 ======================